MicrosoftLearning/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

 1. Sign into the portal using the Microsoft credentials associated with your subscription.

-1. Select **+ Create a resource**, search for *Cosmos DB*, and then create a new **Azure Cosmos DB SQL API** account resource with the following settings, leaving all remaining settings to their default values:
+1. Select **+ Create a resource**, search for *Cosmos DB*, and then create a new **Azure Cosmos DB for NoSQL** account resource with the following settings, leaving all remaining settings to their default values:

     | **Setting** | **Value** |
     | ---: | :--- |